GrinonBarrett/Taksidos/Grimoires.md

 * Resend
 * Wall of Denial

-It also contains rites for the following spells ().
+It also contains rites for the following rites ().